PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/DoublesLeveling.md

 1. Stand in a spot where you can move left/right or up/down forever and not wander off.
 2. Make sure you are safe from getting attacked by trainers.
 3. Start the program in game.
 Make sure the device is the connected controller.

+If setup properly the program will repeatedly battle wild encounters until one of the following happens:
+1. Someone levels up and needs to learn a move.
+2. It encounters a shiny and your settings are set to stop on a shiny.
+3. An error occurs (such as your lead Pokémon fainting).

 ## Options